The ; keyword

 Two options can be specified:

 If requested, the auxiliary state variables saved_strain_measure and saved_dual_stress are updated at the beginning of the @UpdateAuxiliaryStateVariables code block.
-For orthotropic behaviours, it is worth mentionning that those variables are expressed in the material frame.
+For orthotropic behaviours, it is worth mentioning that those variables are expressed in the material frame.

 Note